Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Block-encoding of the Hamiltonian

 \subsection{Block-encoding for the periodic boundary case}

-In this subsection, we describe the implementation of the block-encoding for one term of the discretized operator \( A \) from Eq.~(\ref{eq:PDE discretized}), specifically \( A_k = f(x) \frac{\partial^m}{\partial x^m} \), for some derivative degree \( m \) and a piecewise continuous function \( f(x) \).
+In this subsection, we describe the implementation of the block-encoding for a single term of the discretized operator \(A\) from Eq.~(\ref{eq:PDE discretized}) in the case of periodic boundary conditions.
+The construction was first developed in our previous work~\cite{guseynov2024efficientPDE} for operators of the form \(A_k = f(x)\frac{\partial^m}{\partial x^m}\), where \(m\) is the derivative order and \(f(x)\) is a piecewise continuous function.
+Here, we revisit the periodic case with several minor refinements, which serve as a baseline for further generalization to other types of boundary conditions.

-First, we discretize the operator to map it to an \( n \)-qubit system. (i) The function \( f(x) \) is represented as a \( 2^n \times 2^n \) diagonal matrix, where the diagonal elements are given by \( [f(\textbf{x})]_{ii} = f(x_i) \). (ii) The derivative operator is assumed to correspond to a periodic boundary problem, so its discretized form is a \( 2^n \times 2^n \) matrix, similar to the form described in Eq.~(\ref{eq: derivative discretize periodic boundaries}).
-The case of periodic boundaries is a basic case which we further modify for other boundaries; in our previous work \cite{guseynov2024efficientPDE} we focus mainly on this case.
+First, we discretize the operator $A_k$ to map it to an \( n \)-qubit system. (i) The function \( f(x) \) is represented as a \( 2^n \times 2^n \) diagonal matrix, where the diagonal elements are given by \( [f(\textbf{x})]_{ii} = f(x_i) \). (ii) The derivative operator is assumed to correspond to a periodic boundary problem, so its discretized form is a \( 2^n \times 2^n \) matrix, similar to the form described in Eq.~(\ref{eq: derivative discretize periodic boundaries}).

-In Fig.~\ref{fig: 1 term PERIODIC}, we illustrate our strategy for constructing a \( (2^l \mathcal{N}_f \mathcal{N}_D, \lceil \log_2 n \rceil + \lceil \log_2 G_f \rceil + 4, 0) \)-block-encoding of \( A_k \), with the scheme further clarified in Eq.~(\ref{eq: clarification of wave functions for periodic boundaries case}).
+In Fig.~\ref{fig: 1 term PERIODIC}, we illustrate our strategy for constructing a \( (2^l \mathcal{N}_f \mathcal{N}_D, \lceil \log_2 n \rceil + \lceil \log_2 G_f \rceil + l + 4, 0) \)-block-encoding of \( A_k \), with the scheme further clarified in Eq.~(\ref{eq: clarification of wave functions for periodic boundaries case}).
 For simplicity, we assume that the diagonal sparsity of the derivative operator \( D \) is of degree \( 2 \), i.e., \( s \in \{0, \dots, 2^l - 1\} \); however, this construction can be generalized to arbitrary diagonal sparsity by replacing \( H_W^{\otimes l} \rightarrow H_W^{(\kappa)} \), where

 This operation can be implemented with gate complexity \( \mathcal{O}(\log \kappa) \), as demonstrated in Ref.~\cite{shukla2024efficient}.

 The total resource cost of the circuit presented in Fig.~\ref{fig: 1 term PERIODIC} scales as: \begin{enumerate} \item \( \mathcal{O} \left( \sum_{g=1}^G Q_g n \log n + 2^l n \right) \) quantum gates; \item \( 2n - l \) pure ancillas. \end{enumerate}